Jogindernagar: Climate

 The climate is warm and temperate; summer is much rainier than winter.
 According to the Köppen climate classification, Jogindernagar has a humid subtropical climate (Cwa).
-Its average annual temperature is 18.2 °C, and its average annual rainfall is 1851 mm.
+Its average annual temperature is 18.6 °C, and its average annual rainfall is 1851 mm.

 November is the driest month, with 25 mm of rain.
 The wettest month is August, with an average of 781 mm.
 The warmest month is June, with an average temperature of 26.5 °C; January is the coldest, with an average temperature of 8.1 °C. The difference in precipitation between August and November is 756 mm, and the variation in temperature throughout the year is 42 °C.

-Winter temperature may fall to -3 °C in Jogindernagar and -10 °C at higher altitudes, which receive heavy snowfall from December to March; Jogindernagar receives occasional snow.
+Winter temperature may fall to -3 °C in Jogindernagar and -10 °C at higher altitudes, which receive heavy snowfall from December to March; Jogindernagar receives occasional light snowfall, with the last snowfall witnessed in 2003 and 2026.
 Although summers are warm, the maximum temperature rarely exceeds 36 °C; the record high is 39 °C.